Fitness Reality X-Class Olympic Power Cage

 I'm going to keep this straight to the point and short.
 As you are reading the power rack reviews below here are a few guidelines you might want to consider when picking out the best one.

-Please, measure your ceiling and the area where you want to put your power cage at.
-Give yourself a foot around the base of it and at least 6-8 inches above the top bar so you can do a full chin-up above the top bar and not hit your head on a rafter or the ceiling
+Please, measure your ceiling and the area where you want to put your workout cage.
+Give yourself a foot around the base of it and at least 6-8 inches above the top bar so you can do a full chin-up above the highest bar and not hit your head on a rafter or the ceiling

 This will help you keep focused and not spend too much for extra features you don't need or it will be the opposite, which is to get all the extra attachments you need to complete your workouts.